abtin/notes/2022/Feb.md

 - We are living in the dark age!
 Only a few are staying clean of Bullshits.
 - Internet is an amplifier.
 It amplifies Bullshitters louder.
 - Why top executives, CEOs, top politicians, etc. are top bullshitters.

+### Feb 27, 2022

+#### Thoughts

+- Google is changing their search engine UI/UX.
+The list output is so outdated and cumbersome.
+Same as search function.
+It's time to each of us to have our own AI Agent which automatically, intelligently and efficiently learns about us and stays transparent with us.
+There is a larger market for this than the stupid "lipstick-on-the-pig" modern ads.

+- Email is so inefficient and so ignored that it's clear it's dying.

+- the new generation is coming and instead of "Web3!! :)" it's going to be something else, but definitely 1.0.